Raijeee/ShuttleTrack/README.md

 ### Fig7.
 UML Diagram for Application Database

 ## Normalized Table
+### Normalized tables are used to process and organize data in a database table.
+This includes creating tables and establishing relationships by eliminating redundacy and inconsistent dependency.

 | id (primary key)  | Username | Password (Encrypted)                                                                   | Email                    | First Name | Last Name | Role   |
 |-------------------|----------|----------------------------------------------------------------------------------------|--------------------------|------------|-----------|--------|